satya-arjunan/visocyteold/Plugins/pvNVIDIAIndeX/README.txt

 # Contact
 #-------------------------------------------------------------------------------

-Please do not hesitate to contact us on the NVIDIA IndeX for Visocyte Plugin forum for further assistance: https://devtalk.nvidia.com/default/board/323/index-visocyte/
+Please do not hesitate to contact us on the NVIDIA IndeX for ParaView Plugin forum for further assistance: https://devtalk.nvidia.com/default/board/323/index-visocyte/

 Support mailing list: visocyte-plugin-support@nvidia.com